So if you’re looking to reduce the competition factor at your next party, here are my activity suggestions.

 Lay out craft supples on a table and let the kid create something that they can then take home.
 For small children, a sticker craft is nice and easy, using self sticking gemstones and foam shapes that don’t require glue or scissors.
 For older children, add washi tape, feathers, shells, etc, with PVA (Elmer’s) glue.
 Have the kid decorate blank cards, or paper mache items such as door hangers and treasure chests, photo frames, fairy wings, masks, wands, etc. Or perhaps they can tackle a simple sewing project.
 I often add colouring pages to my craft table, as some children will finish their craft early (or not want to make it) and will be looking for something else to do.
 You can provide a bit of structure to these activities, but in my experience, kids just love to be let loose with their own imagination, so don’t over plan things.

 One of my most popular party themes is ‘Mad Science‘, and it’s just perfect for active primary school kids.
 You can run a great science party by setting up a table outside and helping the kids conduct simple experiments using household products.
 You can find plenty of experiment instructions on youtube.
 Or take a shortcut and download one of my party guides, where I provide everything you need to know.
 I highly recommend this theme, as in my experience, science parties are an absolute blast (haw haw).
 Here’s my guides to help you: The Complete Science Party Plan – including decoration, experiments, menu and printable decorations.
-Science Party Experiment Pack – experiment instructions only.
-(Or if you’re in Melbourne, Australia, I can run a Science party for you).
+Science Experiment Party Kit – experiment instructions only.

 As kids get older, many children (and their parents) prefer to head out to a venue for their party, such as a movie, ice skating rink or pool.
 This is a great way to keep everyone occupied without having to run actual games.